“Lord Atar is watching. Fight every day as if it were your last.”

 Arhos and his men approached the temple from the vast front entrance only to find the doors barred predictably shut.
 Next he moved to check the side entrance from the gardens.
 A handful of his comrades joined him and together they strode into the colorful garden area.
-The others meanwhile remained near the front and attempted to force the doors open.
+Meanwhile the others remained near the front and attempted to force the doors open with a battering ram.

 As they moved forward, they watched as a gang of rebel soldiers rushed towards them.
 Arhos saw that they were mostly armed with axes but most of them lacked helmets.
 The Atarai soldiers drew their swords in unison and Arhos yelled:

 “Drop your weapons!
 You are outnumbered.
 If you do not surrender, we will have no choice but to kill you all.”

 One of the rebels, an older man of around forty with a bushy beard and unkempt hair, swaggered forward and spat into Arhos’ face before responding: